-Proposed Selection Process - In accordance with our previous MSRs, LAFCO staff proposes to establish a selection committee to help review and screen the written proposals, conduct the interviews, and make a recommendation.
-The selection committee will be composed of LAFCO and/or other municipal service professionals.
+Regarding the proposed selection process, as with previous MSRs, LAFCO staff proposes to establish a selection committee to help review and screen the written proposals, conduct the interviews, and make a recommendation.
+The selection committee will include LAFCO and/or other municipal service professionals.

 The review of proposals will include an assessment of written proposals, followed by interviews with the most qualified firms.
-Written proposals will be evaluated based on various criteria including, but not limited to, experience and qualifications of the firm, understanding of the required tasks, approach to conducting MSRs/SOI updates, experience and familiarity with LAFCO, qualifications of personnel who would be assigned to work with the Contra Costa LAFCO, and cost.
+Written proposals will be evaluated based on various criteria including, but not limited to, experience and qualifications of the firm, understanding of the required tasks, approach to conducting MSRs/SOI updates, experience and familiarity with

+LAFCO, qualifications of personnel who would be assigned to work with the Contra Costa LAFCO, and cost.